Double Copy from Tensor Products of Metric BV${}^{\color{gray} \blacksquare}$-algebras: Examples

+In summary, we can truncate away the singular terms in the numerators without losing kinematic Jacobi identities, akin to minimal subtraction in dimensional regularisation.
+The minimally subtracted numerators provide a CK-dual parametrisation of the scattering amplitudes with finite numerators.

+Therefore, we have established all-order tree-level CK duality for ten-dimensional supersymmetric Yang--Mills theory.
+By dimensional reduction and embedding non-maximally supersymmetric Yang--Mills tree diagrams into maximal ones (cf.~\cite{Chiodaroli:2013upa}), this establishes tree-level CK-duality for all pure Yang--Mills theories with arbitrary amounts of supersymmetry in any dimension.

-We note that had we used the usual, covariant $\sfb$-operator of~\eqref{eq:def_b_Lcov_10}, our argument would not have worked.
-In this case, ultraviolet divergences arise at the tip of the cone $\lambda^A\bar\lambda_A=0$ in pure spinor space, but $Q$ does change the degree of singularity near $\lambda^A\bar\lambda_A=0$ due to the derivative with respect to $\bar\lambda_A$.
+Finally, let us remark that had we used the usual, covariant operator~\eqref{eq:def_b_Lcov_10}, our argument would not have worked.
+In this case, the ultraviolet divergences arise at the tip of the cone $\lambda^A\bar\lambda_A=0$ in pure spinor space, but $Q$ does change the degree of singularity near $\lambda^A\bar\lambda_A=0$ due to the derivative with respect to $\bar\lambda_A$.
 This leads to a potential mixing of singularities, and therefore CK duality is not guaranteed order by order.
 In this case, there is no subtraction scheme as for the $\sfb$-operator in the $Y$-formalism.

 \paragraph{Double copy.} The $\BVbox$-algebra obtained above can be double-copied using our formalism in a straightforward manner.
 We choose to work with the evident cocommutative Hopf algebra $\frH_{\IM^{10}}$ to control the momentum dependence.
 Correspondingly, we use the restricted tensor product